gowrav-vishwakarma/prd-code-verifier/README.md

    - Ensure you have sufficient API credits

 4. **File paths not working**

    - Use absolute paths (starting with `/`)
    - Ensure files exist and are readable
    - Check file permissions

+5. **"Please select at least one verification to run"**

+   - Check the boxes next to verification sections you want to run
+   - Use "Select All" to quickly select all verifications
+   - Ensure verification sections have names before running

+6. **"Please ensure selected verifications have names"**
+   - Make sure all selected verification sections have names filled in
+   - The verification name field is required for each section

 ### Debug Mode